crickets-and-comb/stormwater_monitoring_datasheet_extraction/README.md

 See https://pypi.org/project/stormwater-monitoring-datasheet-extraction/.

+## CLI

+The user interface for running the ETL process is available as a command-line interface (CLI).
+See the docs: [https://cricketsandcomb.org/stormwater_monitoring_datasheet_extraction/CLI.html](https://cricketsandcomb.org/stormwater_monitoring_datasheet_extraction/CLI.html)

 ## Library functions

 `stormwater_monitoring_datasheet_extraction` is a library from which you can import functions.
-Import the public example function like this: `from stormwater_monitoring_datasheet_extraction import wait_a_second`.
-Or, import the internal version like a power user like this: `from stormwater_monitoring_datasheet_extraction.api.internal import wait_a_second`.
+Import the main public function like this: `from stormwater_monitoring_datasheet_extraction import run_etl`.
+Or, import the internal version like a power user like this: `from stormwater_monitoring_datasheet_extraction.api.internal import run_etl`.

-Unless you're developing, avoid importing directly from library, like `from stormwater_monitoring_datasheet_extraction.lib.example import wait_a_second`.
+Unless you're developing, avoid importing directly from library, like `from stormwater_monitoring_datasheet_extraction.lib.load_datasheets import run_etl`.

-## CLI

-Try the example CLI:

-    $ example
-    $ example --seconds 2

 ## Dev workflow